 It’s time to stitch everything together!
 First, we are creating a text string for displaying the correlation coefficient (r=-0.37) and the p-value (p=0.04).
 Second, we are creating a correlation plot using Seaborn regplot, as in the previous example.

 How to Add Text to a Seaborn Plot

 To display the text we use the text method; the first parameter is the x coordinate and the second is the y coordinate.
-After the coordinates we have our text and the size of the font.
-We are also sing set_title to add a title to the Seaborn plot and we are changing the x- and y-labels using the set method.
+After the coordinates, we have our text and the size of the font.
+We are also using set_title to add a title to the Seaborn plot and we are changing the x- and y-labels using the set method.

 Pandas Bar graph Example

 In the image above, we can see that the mean heat is highest for the Capsicum Chinense species.
-However, the bar graph my hide important information (remember, the scatter plot revealed some outliers).
-We are therefore continuing with a categorical scatter plot using Seaborn:
+However, the bar graph might hide important information (remember, the scatter plot revealed some outliers).
+We are therefore continuing with a categorical scatter plot using Seaborn.

 Grouped Scatter Plot with Seaborn

 Here, we don’t add that much compared to the previous Seaborn scatter plots examples.
 However, we need to rotate the tick labels on the x-axis using set_xticklabels and the parameter rotation.

 ax = sns.catplot(x='Species', y='Heat', data=df) ax.set(xlabel='Capsicum Species', ylabel='Scoville Heat Units (SHU)') ax.set_xticklabels(rotation=70)Code language: Python (python)